Green Wedge Management Plan

 - Areas of National, State and local conservation significance and habitat value.

-- Great opportunities for informal, outdoor recreation – bushwalking, riding trails, mountain biking, and with a range of State and local parks, including Arthur’s Seat State Park, the Mornington Peninsula National Park, Devil Bend Reserve and Point Nepean.
+- Great opportunities for informal and outdoor recreation – bushwalking, riding trails and mountain biking – with a range of State and local parks.

-- An area of high agricultural value, based on versatile soils and good water supply.
+- A high-value agricultural area based on versatile soils, mild climate and good water supply.

-- An area that supports tourism and leisure based businesses that provide significant recreational and economic benefits to both the local community and to visitors.
+- Opportunities for tourism and leisure-based businesses that provde significant recreational and economic benefits to both the local community and visitors.